amingilani/spring-boot-tutorial/README.md

 4. **Switching Spring Security to Use The Database**
   Making Spring Security use our User Model for Authentication.

-### Making A Web App
+We'll be using Maven for our build.

+### Maven

+Maven is a build automation tool for Java projects.
+It defines project details, manages dependencies, and can execute builds.
+Loosely translated, it's like `package.json` and `grunt` for Java, all packaged into one, with build conventions baked in.

+### Bootstrapping with Spring Initializers

 To get started with a Spring Boot project, the quickest way is to use [Spring Initializer](https://start.spring.io) and select all the modules that you would require.
 For this project we'll need:

 1. Web
 2. Thymeleaf
 3. JPA
-4. JDBC
-5. H2
+4. H2
-6. Security
+5. Security

 We'll be using Maven for our build.

-#### Maven
+#### 1. Spring

-Maven is a build automation tool for Java projects.
-It defines project details, manages dependencies, and can execute builds.
-Loosely translated, it's like `package.json` and `grunt` for Java, all packaged into one, with Rails-like conventions instead of configurations.

 ## Resources